 One of the most notable figures from this period was Lalo Guerrero (1991 National Heritage Fellowship recipient), who arrived in Los Angeles from Tucson, Arizona in 1937 and began working at La Bamba nightclub.
 He became a highly successful composer, singer, and bandleader active in the Los Angeles Latino music scene between the 1930s and 1970s.
 His songs appeared on the radio and in successful records; he also owned a nightclub.
-His music often blended humor and satire about social problems of the day.346 His orchestra, with Guerrero as lead vocalist, toured the Southwest and played popular Latino music styles such as the cumbia or mambo.347 Guerrero scaled back his musical career in the 1970s.
+His music often blended humor and satire about social problems of the day.
+His orchestra, with Guerrero as lead vocalist, toured the Southwest and played popular Latino music styles such as the cumbia or mambo.
+He Guerrero scaled back his musical career in the 1970s.
 During World War II, mainstream record companies greatly decreased or sometimes ceased the recording of ethnic music in the U.S. Shortages of shellac, used for the manufacturing of records, occurred, and record companies downsized to market only mainstream music that was more lucrative.
 After World War II, some Mexican American entrepreneurs began recording Latino music and marketing it for an ever-growing Latino population.
-The majority of recording companies continued to be owned by non-Mexicans.348
+The majority of recording companies continued to be owned by non-Mexicans.
+He manufacturing of recording companies continued to be owned by non-Mexicans.